 Andrea is the co-founder/director of Project Thrive.
 Andrea has diverse experience, particularly in the field of education, as a primary classroom teacher, school leader of Wellbeing, Learning Enhancement, Technology, Gifted Education and a Deputy Principal.
-She has a strong passion for the wellbeing and optimal functioning of individuals and groups and has presented regularly to networks of professionals on personalising learning, metacognition, well-being science, neuroscience and the application of positive psychology in education.
-Passionate about education, she also currently teaches Wellbeing, Performance and Motivation at the University of Melbourne.
+She has a strong passion for the wellbeing and optimal functioning of individuals and groups and presents to professionals on personalising learning, metacognition, well-being science, neuroscience and the application of positive psychology in education.
+Passionate about education, she has also taught Wellbeing, Performance and Motivation at the University of Melbourne.
 Andrea loves meeting new people and making connections.
 She has a great love of travel and has been to 6 continents.
-She has also been a Trade Marketing Manager working Nationally within one of the world’s largest and most successful privately owned companies, Mars, where she was first introduced to the Positive Psychology scientific study of strengths.
+She has also been a Trade Marketing Manager within one of the world’s largest and most successful privately owned companies, Mars, where she was first introduced to the Positive Psychology scientific study of strengths.
 Andrea is a former volunteer mentor at Baysa Youth Services in the Big Brothers, Big Sisters program.
 She has a Bachelor Degree majoring in Psychology, a Postgraduate Bachelor of Education, Certificate of Gifted Education and a Master of Applied Positive Psychology (First Class Honours) from the University of Melbourne.
 Andrea and her husband have a divine little girl called Eve.

 Nell is passionate about wellbeing and youth mental health.
 She has worked in corporate wellbeing in health promotion and wellness program manager roles at Bupa Australia, reaching over 7000 employees through her implementation of wellness products and services.
 She also held roles at the Young and Well Cooperative Research Centre, Melbourne in Digital Education for youth and at the University of Melbourne in Student Development and Advice.